-February 14th is upon us and along with it come Valentine’s Day traditions… Stores in the UK are overflowing with gifts like flowers, cards, jewellery and chocolates.
-But did you know that different nationalities celebrate Valentine’s Day in many weird and wonderful ways?
-Here’s a look at some amazing traditions from around the world.
+February 14th is upon us and along with it come Valentine’s Day traditions.
+But not everyone celebrates the day of love with flowers or cards.
+Here’s a look at some surprising and creative Valentine’s traditions from around the world.

-Did you know that the English were the inventors of the heart-shaped chocolate box?
+Did you know that the Brits were the inventors of the heart-shaped chocolate box?
 In the 19th century, John Cadbury, Britain’s oldest and most famous chocolate manufacturer, wanted to boost chocolate sales between Christmas and Easter.
-So he invented a heart-shaped choccy box.
+So he invented the heart-shaped choccy box.
 It soon became a hit and has since been copied by chocolatiers around the world, especially on Valentine’s Day.

 2. South Korea

-Originally, Valentine’s Day was a Roman spring festival of love.
+Originally, Valentine’s Day was an Ancient Roman spring festival of love.
 On that day, people would take romantic strolls and gather together to read love poetry.
 Single girls believed they would marry the first man they saw that morning.
 Today in Italy, people still follow that tradition by gifting each other chocolate-covered hazelnuts called Baci Perugina, which are wrapped in a piece of paper that has a romantic quote written on it.

-The Welsh don’t celebrate St. Valentine’s Day, because they have their own patron saint of lovers, St. Dwynwen.
-The Welsh holiday of love falls on January 25th.
-A customary St. Dwynden gift is a “love spoon”, a Welsh tradition dating back to the 1600s.
-The intricately carved wooden spoons often include symbols like horseshoes for luck or hearts for love.
+The Welsh don’t celebrate St. Valentine’s Day, because they have their own patron saint of lovers, St Dwynwen.
+This Welsh holiday of love falls on 25th January, not on 14th February.
+A customary St Dwynden gift is a “love spoon”, which is a Welsh tradition dating back to the 1600s.
+These intricately carved wooden spoons include symbols like horseshoes for luck and hearts for love.

 The Brazilians, like the Welsh, do not celebrate love in February.
-Instead, they hold their Día Dos Namorados (Lover’s Day) on a different day, on 12th June.
-On the evening before, it’s customary for people to perform love spells called simpatías.
-For example, in order to get someone to fall in love with you, you must write his or her name on a blue ribbon and put it under your pillow.
-Then before going to bed, you must look up to the sky, count seven stars, and pray for Saint Valentine to make the person fall in love with you.
+Instead, they hold their Día Dos Namorados (Lovers’ Day) on 12th June.
+The evening before, it’s customary for people to perform love spells called simpatías.
+For example, to get someone to fall in love with you, you must write his or her name on a blue ribbon and put it under your pillow.
+Then, before going to bed, you must look up to the sky, count seven stars, and pray that the person falls head over heels for you.

 The Germans, rather strangely, have pictures of pigs on their Valentine’s cards.
 That’s because pigs symbolise luck and lust in Germany.
-Some cards are very romantic, with piglets frolicking alongside hearts and four-leaved clovers.
-But others can be a little more raunchy, with pigs sometimes posing in fairly provocative postures!
+The cards are mostly romantic, with piglets frolicking alongside hearts and four-leaved clovers.
+Others can be a little more raunchy, with pigs posing in provocative postures!

-In Finland, February 14th is called ystävänpäivä, and it actually means Friendship Day.
-So it isn’t a romantic holiday, but rather a day for remembering your friends.
+In Finland, February 14th is called ystävänpäivä, meaning Friendship Day.
+It isn’t a day dedicated to romance, but rather a time to celebrate your friends.
 The Finns are also big on giving each other greeting cards on the day.
 But instead of romantic themes, Finnish Valentine’s cards portray the importance of friendship.

 France used to have a rather strange Valentine’s Day custom… which is now banned due to health and safety laws.
 Back in the 50s, on 14th February, young men and women would get together in houses that faced each other across a street.
-They would call and shout at each other until couples were paired off.
+They would call and shout to each other until couples were paired off.
 However, if the man didn’t like the woman, he’d leave her standing on the side of the street.
 The girls who were rejected would then burn the men’s photographs on a bonfire in the street.
-The custom got so rowdy and dangerous that it was eventually outlawed by the French government.
+The custom became so rowdy and dangerous that it was eventually outlawed by the French government.

 The Danes, who love a joke, have given the “holiday of love” a sweet but humorous twist.
-Rather than red roses, men send women funny, anonymous love letters to their intended Valentines.
-These letters are usually written as rhyming poems on intricately cut pieces of paper, and signed only with three dots… If the lady can guess who her Valentine is, then later in the spring the man has to buy her a chocolate Easter egg.
+Rather than red roses, people send funny, anonymous love letters to their intended Valentines.
+These letters are usually written as rhyming poems on intricately cut pieces of paper and signed only with three dots.
+If the recipient guesses who their Valentine is, then later in the spring, the anonymous admirer has to buy them a chocolate Easter egg.